Skip to content

 0.75 / 1

 [Externally verified] The company has established a global grievance resolution mechanism to address issues related to human rights.
 Evidence is externally verified by Mighty Earth in a progress report.
-However, the information is between two to five years old.
+However, the information is from 2020 and is over two years old now.

 • Y